The Best Creperies in Paris

 9. Au Petit Grec

 In this creperie you will taste, possibly, some of the best crêpes in Paris.
-They boast of having the tastiest and healthiest ones, even if it sounds ironic.
-But yes, it is a fact because of their fresh products with all their booming nutrients.
+They boast of having the tastiest and healthiest, although it sounds ironic.
+But yes, it is a fact because of their fresh products with all their nutrients booming.

 Their crunchy texture will not leave you indifferent, your mouth will be watering!
 It is a very small place and where you will have to queue because of the amount of people who are connoisseurs of their crêpes and galettes, but it is very much worth it!
 Anyway, if you prefer, you can order it to go and eat it while you continue visiting the best neighborhoods of Paris.

 You will be surprised by the many varieties of galettes and crêpes you will find.
-And I must tell you that the prices seem to me very cheap for how delicious they are.
+And I must tell you that the prices seem very cheap for how tasty they are.

 Details of interest